atfortes/atfortes/README.md

 ### Hi there 👋

 - 🚩 Currently studying @ Department of Computer Science and Technology, Tsinghua University.
-- 💻 Interested in Machine Learning and Distributed Systems.
+- 💻 Interested in Machine Learning, Optimization, Computer Vision and Natural Language Processing.
-- 🙋‍♂️ Always open to collaborate on innovative projects and disruptive ideas.

 Connect with me here: